andygrove/ultimate_voice_changer/README.md

 ## Example sketches

-Currently, there is a single sketch available for a ring modulator effect.
+See the [examples](examples) directory for Dalek / ring modulator examples that mix voice input with a sine wave for robotic voice effects.

 ## Alternatives